 Both manuals are highly readable.
 Both authors have written self-help versions (which I haven't read properly).
 Self-help is not appropriate for children and teens.
 Self-help may be appropriate in the first instance for adults with bulimia or binge-eating disorder, but not for anorexia.
 Note that in the UK's health system, self-help may be an option for adults but it's done through mental health services, not alone.

 This book is high on many parents' list of recommendations, and the Kartini clinic has a great reputation.
 I love the clarity and passion with which Julie O'Toole, the founder of the clinic, writes, both in this book and in her blog .
 There is an excellent section on the causes of eating disorders, the effects of food restriction (as revealed in the Minnesota semi-starvation study), and the sorry history of treatment approaches, including how parents came to be blamed and excluded from their children's treatment.

-Julie O’Toole is a fierce advocate of the role of parents.
+Julie O'Toole is a fierce advocate of the role of parents.
 She describes how the Kartini clinic works, with its hospital, day unit, and outpatient unit, how parents are involved, and how flexible meal-plans (which are included in the book) are devised.
-She explains her (to many parents, controversial) reasons for not including fast foods or sweets for an entire year.
+She explains her (to many parents, controversial) reasons for not including fast foods or sweets for an entire year (note that she doesn't work on exposure to fear foods, the way most of us do).
 There are excellent sections introducing the lay reader to the anatomy and physiology of the brain, and explaining the role of psychotropic medication.
 There are also explanations about target weight gain, ideal body weight and how it is determined.